puniverse/capsule/README.md

 ### Capsule's Cache

 By default, Capsule will extract the capsule jar's contents -- except for class files placed directly in the jar -- into a cache directory.
 If the
 `Extract-Capsule` manifest attribute is set to `false`, the jar will not be extracted.
-The value of the `Extract-Capsule` attribute, can be overriden with the `capsule.extract` system property, as in `java -Dcapsule.extract=true -jar app.jar`.
+The value of the `Extract-Capsule` attribute, can be overridden with the `capsule.extract` system property, as in `java -Dcapsule.extract=true -jar app.jar`.

 The capsule will be extracted once.
 Following run will compare the jar's modification date with that of the cache, and will re-write the cache only if the capsule jar is younger.
 You can force re-extraction of the capsule with `-Dcapsule.reset=true`.

 The location of the cache, as well as the location of the jar are communicated to the application through the `capsule.dir` and `capsule.jar` system properties respectively.
 Capsule defines these properties automatically, and the application may use them, for example, to find extracted resources.
-In addition, those two filesystem paths can be used within the manifest itself to set various values (system proeprties, environment variables, etc) by referencing them with `$CAPSULE_DIR` and `$CAPSULE_JAR` respectively.
+In addition, those two filesystem paths can be used within the manifest itself to set various values (system properties, environment variables, etc) by referencing them with `$CAPSULE_DIR` and `$CAPSULE_JAR` respectively.

 Capsule's cache is found, by default, at `~/.capsule/` on Unix/Linux/Mac OS machines, and at `%USERPROFILE%\AppData\Local\capsule\` on windows.
 The application caches are placed in the `apps/APP_ID` subdirectory of the cache, while the shared dependency cache is at the `deps` subdirectory.
 The location of the Capsule cache can be changed with environment variables: setting `CAPSULE_CACHE_NANE` determines the name of the topmost Capsule cache dir (i.e. "capsule" by default), while `CAPSULE_CACHE_DIR` can be used to set a precise path for the cache (e.g. `/tmp/capsule/).

-### Dependencies
+### Maven Dependencies

-The capsule can specifiy external dependencies as coordinates in maven repositories.
+The capsule can specify external dependencies as coordinates in maven repositories.
 One way of specifying dependencies, is placing the app's `pom.xml` file in the capsule jar's root.
 Another is specifying the dependencies and repositories in the capsule's manifest.

 By default, Capsule will look for dependencies on Maven Central.
 If other repositories are needed (or if you don't want to access Maven Central), the `Repositories` attribute is a space-separated list of Maven repository URLs.
 The repositories will be searched in the order they are listed.
 If the `Repositories` attribute is found in the manifest, then Maven Central will not be searched.
-If you do want it searched in addition to other repsoitories, you can simply place the word `central` in the repository list rather than listing the full URL.
+If you do want it searched in addition to other repositories, you can simply place the word `central` in the repository list rather than listing the full URL.

 The dependencies, (if not read from the POM), are listed in the `Dependencies` attribute, as a space-separated list of Maven coordinates in the Gradle format, i.e. `groupId:aritfactId:version`.
 Exclusions can be given as a comma separated list within parentheses, immediately following the main artifact, of `groupId:artifactId` coordinates, where the artifact can be the wildcard `*`.
 For example:

    Dependencies : com.esotericsoftware.kryo:kryo:2.23.0(org.ow2.asm:*)

 The dependencies are downloaded the firs time the capsule is launched, and placed in the `deps` subdirectory of the Capsule cache, where they are shared among all capsules.

+Capsule can make use of Maven repositories in another way: the `Application` manifest attribute can specify the Maven coordinates of the application's main jar file, which can in itself be a module.
+The artifact can be given with a version range, for example: `Application: com.acme:foo:[1.0,2.0)` or with no version at all.
+The newest version matching the range (or the newest version if no range is given), will be downloaded, cached and launched.
+If the application's main artifact is a capsule, then all configurations will be taken based on those in the artifact capsule.

 Adding `-Dcapsule.reset=true`, can force a re-download of SNAPSHOT versions.

 The command: `java -Dcapsule.tree -jar app.jar`, will print out the dependency tree for the module, and then quit without launching the app.

+Two more system properties affect the way Capsule searches for dependencies.
+If `capsule.offline` id defined or set to `true` (`-Dcapsule.offline` or `-Dcapsule.offline=true`), Capsule will not attempt to contact online repositories for dependencies (instead, it will use the local Maven repository/cache only). `capsule.local` determines the path for the local Maven repository/cache Capsule will use (which, by default, is the `deps` subdirectory of the Capsule cache).

 ### Class Paths

-By default, Capsule sets the application's class path to: the capsule jar iteslf, the application's cache directory (if the capsule is extracted) and every jar found in the root of the cache directory (i.e. every jar file placed in the capsule jar's root) -- in no particular order -- and, finally, the application's Maven dependencies in the order they are listen in the `Dependencies` attribute or the pom file.
+By default, Capsule sets the application's class path to: the capsule jar itself, the application's cache directory (if the capsule is extracted) and every jar found in the root of the cache directory (i.e. every jar file placed in the capsule jar's root) -- in no particular order -- and, finally, the application's Maven dependencies in the order they are listen in the `Dependencies` attribute or the pom file.

 The classpath, however, can be customized by the `Class-Path` attribute, which can be given an ordered (space separated) list of jars and/or directories relative to the capsule jar root.
 This attribute only applies if the capsule is extracted, and if it is found in the manifest, then all jars in the cache's root will not be added automatically to the classpath.